MoonStorm/FastCrud/README.md

 #### Speed
-Let's have a look at some of the most popular ORMs out there in terms of speed:
+Let's have a look at some popular ORMs out there and benchmark their speed:

 - ``Dapper.SimpleCRUD v2.3.0``
 - ``DapperExtensions v1.6.3 ``